-- Dry Mouth Uncontrolled diabetic patients have less salivary secretions. they often have dry mouth which is the root cause of decay formation. saliva keeps your mouth clean and protected.
-If you have less saliva, the natural cleansing mechanism of our oral cavity gets hampered and leads to decay, gum diseases and bad odour.
+- Dry Mouth: Uncontrolled diabetic patients have less salivary secretions inside the mouth.
+They often have a dry mouth which is the root cause of decay formation.
+Saliva is a saver that keeps your mouth clean and protected.
+If you have less saliva, the natural cleansing mechanism of our oral cavity gets hampered and leads to decay, gum diseases, and bad odour.

-- Delayed wound healing Poorly controlled diabetes can slow the healing process after dental surgery or other dental procedures because blood flow to the affected area will be restricted.
-Also Diabetic patients have diminished immune system which makes fighting against any infection little difficult.
-And thus it may lead to delayed wound healing and chances of reinfection are high. so keep a check on any injury in the oral cavity. if you find anything that it not getting healed properly, see your dentist right away.
+- Delayed wound healing: Poorly controlled diabetes can slow down the healing process after dental surgery or other dental procedures because blood flow to the affected area will be restricted.
+Also, Diabetic patients have a poor immune system which makes fighting against any infection a little difficult.
+And thus it may lead to delayed wound healing and chances of reinfection are high.
+So keep a check on any injury in the oral cavity. if you find anything that is not getting healed properly, see your dentist right away.

 - Aggregating factors

 - Are you a smoker or an alcoholic?
-Success rates of any dental procedure is low if you have these habits with diabetes
+Success rates of any dental procedure are comparatively low if you have these habits with diabetes

 - Are you a pregnant diabetic?
-If you are Type 1 diabetic, plan your pregnancy only after getting yourself treated for even the smallest dental problems.
-If you are diagnosed during the pregnancy (gestational diabetes) visit your dentist and get yourself checked for any signs of dental problems.
+If you are diabetic, plan your pregnancy only after getting yourself treated for even the smallest dental problems.
+If you are diagnosed during the pregnancy visit your dentist and get yourself checked for any signs of dental problems.

 - Are you a diabetic for a long span?
-If you have long standing diabetes, mention it to your dentist before they give you any advanced treatment.
-Post treatment results for chronic diabetics are not very good if they had uncontrolled diabetes in their previous years.
+If you have long-standing diabetes, mention it to your dentist before getting advanced treatment.
+Post-treatment results for chronic diabetics are not very good if they had uncontrolled diabetes in their previous years.

 Proper dental care

 To help prevent damage to your teeth and gums, take diabetes and dental care seriously